gabeklein/expressive-mvc/README.md

 ## What does it do?

 Use stateful is a great alternative to having a bunch of `useState` calls within your components.
-A single `useStateful` hook can manage pretty much all the simple state in your component with one call.
+A single `useStateful` hook can manage pretty much all the simple state in your component.

-In a nutshell, this hook grafts ✨*live-state* ✨ onto some given state and returns it to your component through the hook.
+In a nutshell, this hook grafts ✨*live-state* ✨ onto some given state and returns it to you through the hook.

 ### ✌️live state ✌️?

-Basically it is a new object, inheriting (via prototype) from the one you passed into `useStateful`, with all of its "live values" (enumerable, non-methods) covered over by `setter` & `getter` pairs.
-It uses the given state object to set initial values and to know what setters are needed for tracking.
+Basically it is a new object, inheriting (via prototype) from the one you passed into `useStateful`.
+In it, all of the "live values" (enumerable, non-methods) are covered over by `setter` & `getter` pairs.
+It uses the given state object for initial values and to know what setters are needed for tracking.
 The hook will then watch for updates to those values, compare them, and if they're different... trigger a render! 🐰🎩

 <br/>